openownership/visualisation-tool/README.md

 ```
 The usage of the the library can be found in the [demo](demo/) files.

+In particular, note that we bundle a large collection of SVG images, which you
+need to make available somehow and then configure the library to use through the
+`imagesPath` variable.

 ### Zoom

 The functionality has been included for two zoom buttons.
 These must be added to the page, along with the placeholder, with the correct IDs, for example: